Milan Đorđević

 979-8-3503-5348-8

 Leveraging Large Language Models (LLMs) in educational analytics introduces promising and innovative approaches, particularly in predicting student dropout rates.
-One of these new approaches addresses the challenges of predicting student dropout rates.
-This study investigates the integration of advanced artificial intelligence (AI) tools, including OpenAI LLMs, HuggingFace embeddings, and FAISS vector databases, within a Few-Shot Learning framework.
-This study aims to identify subtle indicators of potential dropout risks by utilizing LLM’s contextual understanding and flexibility.
+This study investigates the integration of advanced artificial intelligence tools, including OpenAI LLMs, HuggingFace embeddings, and FAISS vector databases, within a Few-Shot Learning framework.
 Retrieval Augmented Generation (RAG) techniques were employed to improve the quality of contextual data provided to these models.
-Through extensive experiments with real-world data, we demonstrate that LLMs outperform traditional machine learning algorithms in predictive accuracy and provide valuable textual analyses of student data.
-This research highlights the potential of LLMs as powerful tools for dropout prediction in academic settings, contributing to ongoing efforts to reduce dropout rates.
+The research highlights the potential of LLMs as tools for dropout prediction in academic settings.

 Evidencija radova • Milan Đorđević